Armavia: Fleet

 In November 2012, the Armavia fleet consisted of the following aircraft:

 Fleet developments

 On 1 September 2007, Armavia signed a multimillion-dollar agreement with Russia's Sukhoi Civil Aircraft for two Sukhoi Superjet 100-95LR aircraft by the end of 2009.
-Under the agreement, Armavia had an option to acquire another two SuperJet 100-95LRs in the future.
+Under the agreement, Armavia had the option to acquire another two SuperJet 100-95LRs in the future.
 On 19 April 2011, Armavia took delivery of the first Sukhoi Superjet 100.
 In doing so, Armavia became the first company to put the aircraft in commercial revenue service.
 On 9 July 2012, it cancelled its order for a second Sukhoi Superjet 100.

 On 7 August 2012, it was reported that Armavia had decided to return its remaining Sukhoi Superjet 100 to the manufacturer, citing reliability concerns.
 On 2 October 2012, the airline agreed to take back the first SSJ.

 Incidents and accidents

 On 3 May 2006, an Armavia Airbus A320 (registration: EK-32009) operating as Armavia Flight 967 crashed into the Black Sea en route from Yerevan to Sochi, a seaside resort town in Russia.
 The fatal crash was a controlled flight into terrain accident, killing all 105 passengers and 8 crew on board.
 The aircraft was completely destroyed by impact with the water.
 The crash was caused by inadequate control inputs of the captain following a go-around after the first attempted approach.
 Contributing factors to the accident were the lack of necessary monitoring of the aircraft descent parameters by the first officer, and the improper reaction of the crew to the subsequent ground proximity warning system warning.
 Poor visibility and weather contributed to the crash as well.